nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Edits the score of an assignment belonging to a student and marks it as submitted.

 Format: `grade si/INDEX ai/INDEX s/ASSIGNMENT_SCORE`
 * Grades the assignment at the specified `INDEX`.
 The indices refer to the index numbers shown in the displayed student list and the assignment list on the student detail panel respectively.

+Constraints:
-The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer** 1, 2, 3, …​
 * The score must be a positive integer that is in bounds of the minimum and maximum scores of the assignment.
 * The score can be regraded multiple times by using the `grade` command again.
+If the assignment was already assigned a grade previously, it will be overwritten, and a warning is shown to the user.

 Examples:
 * `view_student 1` followed by `grade si/1 ai/1 s/80` grades the 1st assignment of the 1st